 Recently, deserts with green icing have become a common occurrence during St. Patrick’s Day as well.
 Cupcakes with green icing or doughnuts with green sprinkles become increasingly common, the closer it gets to March 17.

 Saint Patrick’s Day Parades in Montreal

 Let’s talk a little about what the Saint Patrick’s Day parades are like.
 Specifically, let’s take a look at the annual parades that take place in Montreal, Quebec.
 During the three-hour parade, thousands of people gather on the streets to watch the spectacle.
 During the event, live performers, marching bands, and people dressed up in costumes join the parade.
 And in the midst of it all, is the mascot for the holiday—a leprechaun!
 Of course, it’s not a real leprechaun.
 It is just someone in a leprechaun costume.

-Some other common traditions include eating Irish food, attending live Irish music concerts and wearing green.
-However, it is also important to stay respectful to the Irish people and their culture.
+We talked about common traditions such as eating Irish food, attending live Irish music concerts, and wearing green.
+However, it is also important to stay respectful of the Irish people and their culture.
 Some people go overboard on St. Patrick’s Day and promote hurtful stereotypes of the Irish culture.
 An example is drinking loads of beer and calling it a part of the Irish culture.
 This stereotype about Irish people is not true and the only thing it does is hurt the Irish identity.
-It is good to have fun as long as we make sure to stay respectful.
+It is good to have fun as long as we remain respectful.